Three people die in shooting at French gas station | DW | 29.07.2019

-At least three people were killed when young shooters opened fired at a gas station in southern France.
-Two of the victims were known to police, in what is being treated as a drugs-related crime.
+At least three people were killed when young shooters opened fire at a gas station in southern France.
+Two of the victims are known to police in what is being treated as a drug-related crime.

-Two male victims aged 29 and 30 were known to the police over previous drugs offenses, but the gunfire also claimed the life of a 57-year-old woman who was a passenger on the back of a scooter being driven by her 58-year-old husband.
-He was wounded and taken to hospital.
+Two male victims aged 29 and 30 were known to the police over previous drug offenses, but the gunfire also claimed the life of a 57-year-old woman who was a passenger on the back of a scooter being driven by her 58-year-old husband.
+The husband was wounded and taken to hospital.

 The incident took place shortly before 8:00 p.m.
 (1800 UTC), when at least two youth opened fire at the station, located on the outskirts of the Mediterranean city of Toulon.
 It is unclear whether others were involved in the shooting.

 "All means will be used to identify and arrest those behind the shooting in Ollioules," Interior Minister Christophe Castaner wrote on Twitter.
-He added that police would: "eradicate the criminal networks who corrupt our neighbourhoods."
+He added that police would "eradicate the criminal networks who corrupt our neighborhoods."

 Read more: France's Emmanuel Macron blames state for fueling extremism, vows solutions